 Fresh from the freezer…

 There is a less serious scam, or at least I consider it a scam, although it is completely legal.
 The scam involves cheating you out of the beautiful experience that you should be having.
 We usually categorize restaurants based on their appearance.
 If it has cloth napkins and elegant uniformed waiters, then it must be an upscale restaurant, right?
 Wrong!
 The restaurants lining many of the most beautiful piazzas in Rome and other large cities in Italy, tend to serve frozen TV dinners.
 Look for the asterisk next to the items on the menu.
 It is required by law to be placed somewhere on the menu in order to indicate frozen food.
-Although it may sometimes appear in tiny print at the bottom of the back, it sometimes is not included at all.
+Although it may sometimes appear in tiny print at the bottom or on the back of the menu, sometimes it is not included at all.
 Check Tripadvisor for reviews before entering any restaurant in Rome.

 If you choose a restaurant on Piazza Navona, you will be happy to know that you will find the same dishes they serve you, in the frozen food section at the local supermarket.
 I made this mistake twice on my first trip to Rome.
 I ordered pasta al salmone each time at two different restaurants and got the same TV dinner.
 I actually thought that they shared the same kitchen since they were next to each other.
 It was not until I moved to Rome, that I was informed about the scam.
 Both restaurants had the appearance of an upscale restaurant and the prices to match.
 If you want to eat on a beautiful piazza and not get scammed, go to McDonald’s and get a bottle of water so you avoid the GMOs.
 Sip it as you drink in the beautiful surroundings, then find a tiny hidden street and eat at the first restaurant nestled there.
 Otherwise, look for Michelin or Slow Food recommendation stickers on the front entrance.
 Read Mangiare Bene, for a detailed guide at choosing a top restaurant in Italy.